tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

   If the computer is removed from an Organizational Unit, obsolete *unit* packages will be removed.

- *wsus* packages
+*WSUS* packages
-""""""""""""""""""
+"""""""""""""""

+.. versionadded:: 1.7 Enterprise

-Contains the list of authorized or prohibited updates
+*WSUS* packages are lists of authorized or prohibited Windows updates.

-When this package is installed on the pc, the next update scan performed by wapt will take this filtering.
+When this package is installed on the host, the next :command:`update` will scan for official Windows updates applicable to the host based on this filtering.

-If the PC has several WSUS packets, then wapt will merge the rules of all the packages.

 *selfservice* packages
-"""""""""""""""""""""""""
+""""""""""""""""""""""

+.. versionadded:: 1.7 Enterprise

-Contains a list of groups or users (ad or local) and the associated authorized package list.
+*selfservice* packages contain a list of groups or users (Active Directory or local) and their associated lists of authorized packages that :term:`Users` are allowed to install by themselves.

-If there is more than one self service package installed, then wapt will merge the rules

 *profile* packages
-"""""""""""""""""""""""""

-This type of package is similar to a "group" package.

-It has a different functioning :
+""""""""""""""""""

+.. versionadded:: 1.7 Enterprise

+*profile* packages are similar to *group* packages.

+However, *profile* packages work a little differently and are most useful when an Active Directory Server is operating within the :term:`Organization`:

-The wapt agent will list the AD groups whose machine is part of it.
+* the WAPT agent will list the Active Directory groups where the Host belongs;

-If a package has the same name as the AD group, then the wapt agent will install it automatically
+* if a *profile* package has the same name as the Active Directory group, then the WAPT agent will install automatically the *profile* package for the Active Directory group of which it is a member;

-Later, if the machine is no longer part of this group, then the profile package will be uninstalled.
+If the host is no longer a member of its Active Directory group, then the *profile* package will be uninstalled.

 Dependency mechanism
 ++++++++++++++++++++